SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 <br><br><br><br>

-We have now set up the Luzerner Kantonalbank.
-How the data can be further processed in Google Sheets is described in the [Webscraper.io_Setup](0Webscraper.io_Setup.md).
+We have now made the settings so that the Luzerner Kantonalbank interest rates are automatically extracted on a daily basis.

+### Google Sheets
+<br><br>
+Now, before we continue in Google Sheets, make sure that you have already done the general setup regarding Google Sheets.
+To do this, go back to [Webscraper.io_Setup](0Webscraper.io_Setup.md).